UBC-MDS/DSCI524_Group16/README.md

 ## License

-`pkg_pyknnclassifier` was created by "Bill Wan, Sho Inagaki, Vincent Zhang, Weiran Zhao".
+`pkg_pyknnclassifier` was created by "Bill Wan, Sho Inagaki, Shizhe Zhang, Weiran Zhao".
 It is licensed under the terms of the MIT license.

 ## Credits